-A family intervention is a specific type of drug and alcohol intervention.
-It involves the alcoholic, addict, family members and a few close friends or relatives.
+A family intervention involves the alcoholic, addict, family members and a few close friends or relatives.

 It can be overwhelming as to how to help an alcoholic, addict family member.
 It becomes a big family problem when the afflicted person can’t see the severity of the problem and is resistant to seeking help on their own.
 In most cases, a direct heart to heart intervention can help the victim to begin the recovery process.

-- An intervention is a well-orchestrated, small group encounter with a family member who refuses to get help for a drug and or alcohol problem.
+- It is a well-orchestrated, small group encounter with a family member who refuses to get help for a drug and or alcohol problem.
 They are specifically designed to get the affected person into a rehab program immediately.

 It is a proven process that has helped thousands of families.
 A family intervention breaks the “Barrier of Denial” surrounding a family member.
 They are usually concealing or denying their drug or alcohol abuse and refuse to seek help on their own.